ZhgChg.Li

 }

-Add shell() to execute shell scripts, using plutil -lint to check the correctness of the plist language file format.
-If there are errors or missing “;”, it will return an error; if there are no errors, it will return OK as the judgment!
+Add shell() to execute shell scripts, using plutil -lint to check the plist localization file format correctness.
+If there is an error or missing “;”, it will return an error; if no error, it returns OK as the validation result!

 Other Customizations: